Stella-Liyu-Zhang/Image-Optimzation-Projects/README.md

 ## Project 1
 The purpose of project 1 is to see the differences between different image formats.

-In this project, we will start with our quality evaluation of JPEG, WebP, and AVIF using the default high-quality output settings of Sq
+In this project, we will start with our quality evaluation of JPEG, WebP, and AVIF using the default high-quality output settings of Squoosh for each format

+Intentionally untuned to mimic a new user's experience with them.

+As a reminder, you should aim to evaluate the quality configuration and formats that best suit your needs.

+In this first test, encoding a 560KB photo of a sunset (with many textures) produces an image that is visually and perceptually quite similar for each.
+The output comes in at 289KB (JPEG@q75), 206KB (WebP@q75), and 101KB (AVIF@q30) — up to 81% in compression savings.
 ###

+## Project 2

+Various tools exist for comparing the dissimilarity between different image formats (e.g., DSSIM, simulacra).

+Using these tools, you can approximate the comparable quality setting when evaluating, say, JPEG to WebP or WebP to AVIF.

+Below are the same images encoded at comparable quality, targeting JPEG’s 70% quality.

+The output is 323KB (JPEG), 214KB (WebP@q75), and 117KB (AVIF@60) — sizes are a little larger than trusting the defaults, but the compression wins are still significant.